BulletGen: Improving 4D Reconstruction with Bullet-Time Generation: Method

 \section{Method}

 Given $N$ frames of a monocular video sequence $\{I_t\}_{t=1}^{N}$ as input, our method acquires an initial 4D reconstruction of the scene as dynamic Gaussian splats.
 It then uses diffusion-based generative augmentation to obtain new observations for under-constrained regions, as well as synthesizing unseen parts of the scene.
-Using the original frames along with the generated views as supervision, the initial reconstruction is robustly optimized to obtain a photorealistic and globally consistent dynamic scene representation that allows for rendering of novel views at arbitrary time stamps and camera positions.
-Fig.~\ref{fig:architecture} provides an overview of our pipeline.
+Using the original frames along with the generated views as supervision, the initial reconstruction is robustly optimized to obtain a photorealistic and globally consistent dynamic scene representation that allows for novel view rendering at arbitrary time stamps and camera positions.
+Fig.~\ref{fig:architecture} provides our pipeline overview.